-Design Thinking
+BUSF-SHU 211 Design Thinking

 Design thinking is a novel approach to problem-solving you can apply to any discipline.
 It gives you the superpower to rapidly develop concepts, products, services, strategies, and systems that are both innovative and responsive to actual user needs and desires.
 This course takes an up-close and personal look at the origins and spread of design thinking, helps you understand the strengths and weakness of the method, and shows you how to use it to solve anything creatively.
 At the heart of design thinking is collaboration.
 Get ready to learn from your friends, embrace the power of storytelling, and make things that matter.

-BUSF-SHU 220A
+Prerequisite: None.

-Topics in Business - 2 cr: Chinese and International Accounting
+BUSF-SHU 220A Topics in Business - 2 cr: Chinese and International Accounting

-During the past decade, the world has witnessed one of the most significant changes ever happened to corporate financial reporting - the global adoption of IFRS (International Financial Reporting) Standard).
+During the past decade, the world has witnessed one of the most significant changes ever happened to corporate financial reporting - the global adoption of IFRS (International Financial Reporting Standard).
 So far, nearly 70 countries (including all EU countries) have mandated IFRS for their listed companies, and about 40 countries are in the process of converging to IFRS.
 China started its convergence to IFRS in 2007, and by 2010 the Chinese Accounting Standards (CAS) were about three-quarters of the way towards full agreement with IFRS.
 With tremendous changes in accounting standards around the world, students who want to succeed in an era of globalization must be able to read and interpret financial statements prepared under different accounting standards.
-The main objective of this course is to increase students' awareness of the broad spectrum of alternative approaches to accounting systems in the world and why they exist.
-To achieve this goal, this course will discuss knowledge of International Financial Reporting Standards, including its history, new standard adoption, the recording of financial transactions, and financial statement presentation, with an emphasize on China's convergence to IFRS and existing differences between IFRS and US-GAAP.
-Students will also explore concurrent issues in standard setting in the main economies such as China, the EU, and the United States which will help them develop the ability to conduct an analysis of financial reports prepared under different accounting Standards.
+The main objective of this course is to increase students' awareness of the broad spectrum of alternative approaches to accounting Standards, including its history, new standard adoption, the recording of financial Transactions, and financial statement presentation, with an emphasize on China's convergence to IFRS and existing differences between IFRS and US-GAAP.
+Students will also explore concurrent issues in standard setting in the main economies such as China, the EU, and the United States which will help them develop the ability to conduct an analysis of financial reports prepared under different accounting standards.
 Prerequisite: BUSF-SHU 250 (Principles of Financial Accounting)

-RUSE-SHU 221

-Professional Responsibility & Leadership
+BUSF-SHU 221 Professional Responsibility & Leadership